-With the temperature already starting to rise and expected to peak over the next few days, residents are being advised to take precautions in the heat.
+With the temperature high and expected to peak over the next few days, residents are being advised to take precautions in the heat.

 Vulnerable people are potentially at greater risk due to overlapping risks across Covid-19 and heat.
 Some homes can be prone to overheating which will be an added risk to those staying at home because they are shielding, ‘clinically vulnerable’ or are self-isolating.

 Councillor Mrs Patricia Bradwell, Executive Councillor for Adult Care, Health and Children's Services, said: "Weather like this is something many people look forward to and go out and enjoy.

 "But for some people – especially older people and those with underlying health conditions – the summer heat can bring real health risks.

 "It’s important to protect yourself and others from too much sun or heat, including children who will be keen to get outdoors.
 Remember, to carry water when travelling and to think of those, such as young children or older people, who may feel the heat more than others."

 Tony McGinty, Assistant Director in Public Health for Lincolnshire County Council, added: "Temperatures indoors can sometimes be higher than temperatures outdoors, and this year more people than usual will need to stay at home.

 "That’s why we’re urging everyone to keep an eye on those you know who may be at risk.
 If you’re able, ask if your friends, family or neighbours need any support.